Overcoming your fear of needles

 Dr Mike Brown, consultant in Infectious Diseases and Tropical Medicine at University College London Hospitals says: "People often imagine a rabid animal to be foaming at the mouth and behaving aggressively, whereas you are just as likely to be infected by an 'Andrex puppy' lookalike.

 "An infected animal can transfer rabies through a bite, scratch or even by licking an open wound or broken skin.
 Bats can pose a problem: it's possible to be bitten when you are sleeping and not notice the bite.
 Check your skin if you sleep in the open or where there are bats in countries with rabies."

-Where you're most at risk
+Where are you most at risk of rabies?

 If you are travelling overseas to a country which has a high incidence of rabies - for example, India - you can protect yourself by having a vaccination.

 Before you travel, check if the country you are visiting is on the high-risk list.
 Asia, especially India, is a high-risk area, but so are countries like South America, Egypt and Turkey.

 In the UK, there is a rare species of wild bat which can carry rabies.
 It's highly unlikely you'll contract the disease here, but if you ever have to handle a bat - even a dead one - take care and wear thick gloves.

 Almost without exception, if you are infected, are not vaccinated and not able to access treatment quickly, rabies is fatal.